-Do not drink this mango lassi first if you want to taste delicacies inside Decker’s lane!
+Do not drink this mango lassi first if you want to taste delicacies inside Dacre’s lane!
 The lassi is pretty heavy and will rob your appetite.

-Get done with Decker’s lane and come back to the Lassi shop!
+Get done with Dacre’s lane and come back to the Lassi shop!

 Sarama Milk Shop

-To find this old school gem, you need to enter the real Decker’s Lane.
+To find this old school gem, you need to enter the real Dacre’s Lane.